Overview ︎︎︎

 empowerment)

 Due to an unstable and declining economy on the one hand, and a higher level of education on the other, more and more Muslim women are joining the workforce.
 In anticipation of the mega infrastructural project LAPSSET, the town is expanding, both in size and population.
-In this context, for many working Muslim women, prayer at home often becomes a no longer viable option.

-Theoretical framework
+Theoretical Framework

-The theoretical framework I am using lies at the intersection of three concepts: heshima, embodied piety and respectability politics.
+The theoretical framework I am using lies at the intersection of three concepts: heshima, embodied piety, and respectability politics.
 In the Lamu context, heshima is of vital importance; literally “respectability” in Swahili, it represents the unspoken moral code that runs through the Swahili community.
 Theorized by the anthropologist Sarah Hillewaert as a “relational and performative network” (a system of behavior codes that apply to one’s role in the community and the mutual relationships between members), heshima relies heavily on Islamic values and morals, without, however, being one of the teachings of Islam.
+The way heshima functions in the Lamu context is very reminiscent of “respectability politics.”
+This concept, theorized by Evelyn B. Higginbotham in the U.S. context of African-American women and adapted to an African feminist perspective by Sylvia Tamale, refers to the strategies used by women to attain legitimacy in a patriarchal environment, by exercising social control over each other’s bodies and behavior.

 In order to avoid the pitfalls of binary oppression-liberation narratives, I also introduce Saba Mahmoud’s concept of embodied piety.
 The anthropologist reframes agency not as resistance to norms, but as the ethical cultivation of the self through religious practices.
 Through this lens, the actions and choices undertaken by the women of Lamu in regards to their preferred spaces of prayer become proofs of agency and self-determination under the prevalent moral system, defined by the respectability politics of heshima.